 Using the API requires creating a configuration object, which is then used to obtain a context object, which is then used to perform most other operations, such as calling Futhark functions.

-Most functions that can fail return an integer: 0 on success and a non-zero value on error.
+Most functions that can fail return an integer: 0 on success and a non-zero value on error, as documented below.
 Others return a NULL pointer.
-Use futhark_context_get_error() to get a (possibly) more precise error message.
+Use futhark\context\get\error() to get a (possibly) more precise error message.